 Much of his success would come from dedicated night study sessions, encouraged & supported by Logegaray.
 That hard work paid off when Mignaquy was accepted to the Colegio San José —founded by French Basque missionaries— and had classmates who would later go on to make names for the themselves as well: Luis María Drago, General Enrique Mosconi, Tomás Duggan & Jacobo Peuser to name a few.

 After the death of Logegaray, Mignaquy went to Paris & lived there for two years with Logegaray’s widow; no doubt he saw her as an adopted mother.
-Besides maintaining the import & distribution business, Mignaquy would occupy several important positions on the local & national level, many noted by plaques which decorate his family mausoleum.
+Besides maintaining the import & distribution business, Mignaquy would return to Argentina & occupy several important positions on the local & national level, many noted by plaques which decorate his family mausoleum.
 He passed away in 1940 but is remembered by the Provincia de Buenos Aires bank where he sat on the directive board:

 Mignaquy acted as President of the Buenos Aires stock market in 1902 & also had a top position in the El Comercio insurance company: